kube-academy/katacoda-scenarios/kubectl-advance/intro.md

-In this scenario, you will learn advanced topics that can be used in the field as a cluster operator/administrator.
+In this scenario, you will learn advanced `kubeclt` commands that can be used in the field as a cluster operator/administrator.
 We will cover topics such as:

   - `krew` a kubectl plugin manager
   - Interaction with pods